bdeckard92/dupUT/02-Lesson-Plans/21-MERN/README.md

 ## Overview

 In this module, students will use the built-in GraphQL Playground to work with GraphQL queries and mutation and implement GraphQL on both the client and server.
 Students will also work with JSON Web Tokens (JWT) as a means of handling user authentication.
-Finally, students will bring together all four technologies of the MERN (Mongo, Express, React, Node) stack to build a full-stack application.
+Finally, students will bring together all four technologies of the MERN (Mongo, Express, React, Node) stack to build a fullstack application.

 In this week's virtual classes, you'll cover GraphQL, including using the Apollo Server to set up `typeDefs` and `resolvers`, making queries and mutations, and utilizing GraphQL Playground.
 You will also go over JSON Web Tokens and the `useEffect` Hook.